Frequently Asked Questions

 AI tools for cloud cost optimization become necessary when cost behavior cannot be explained solely through dashboards.
 You need to rely on these tools to analyze workload behavior, enforce safety boundaries, and correct cost drift continuously without destabilizing production systems.

 Sedai functions as a behavior-aware optimization layer.
-It uses machine learning to understand how applications behave in real production conditions, evaluates cost and performance tradeoffs, and applies autonomous actions only within explicitly configured safety guardrails.
+It uses machine learning to understand how applications behave in real production conditions, evaluates cost & performance tradeoffs, and applies autonomous actions only within explicitly configured safety guardrails.

 Key Features

-Guardrail-driven autonomous actions: Execute optimization changes only when confidence thresholds and safety policies are satisfied.
+• Guardrail-Driven Autonomous Actions: Executes optimization changes only when confidence thresholds and safety policies are satisfied.

-Adaptive optimization models: Updates learning models as workloads, traffic patterns, and deployment characteristics evolve over time.
+• Adaptive Optimization Models: Updates learning models as workloads, traffic patterns, and deployment characteristics evolve over time.

-How Sedai Delivers Value:
+How Sedai Delivers Value

 Metric